 We believe that post-termination benefits are integral to the Company's ability to attract and retain qualified executives.
 Under certain circumstances, payments or other benefits may be provided to employees upon the termination of their employment with the Company.
 These may include payments or other benefits upon a termination by the Company without cause, termination by the employee for good reason, other voluntary termination by the employee, retirement, death, disability, or termination following a change in control of the Company or a going-private transaction.
 With respect to the NEOs, the amounts and terms of such payments and other benefits (including the definition of "cause" and "good reason") are governed by each NEO's employment agreement and any applicable long-term incentive award agreements.
 The Company award agreements regarding various long-term incentives address employment termination events, including the circumstances upon which vesting, payment and/or forfeiture of all or a portion of the long-term incentives may be accelerated.
-If an executive's employment agreement with the Company refers to the treatment of any award upon a triggering event, the employment agreements generally provide that, if the terms of the award agreement are more favorable to the executive than the terms of the employment agreement, then the terms of the award agreement will apply.
+If an executive's employment agreement with the Company refers to the treatment of any award upon a triggering event, the employment agreements, then the terms of the award agreement will apply.
 Post-termination compensation is discussed in greater detail in Executive Compensation Tables, "Termination and Severance" below.